 Keep the oven door closed

-Keep the oven door closed and place the pans into the oven quickly and get the door closed.
-Every time you open the oven door to peer at your creation a large amount of heat is released and the oven will take up to 5 minutes to get back up to temperature.
+Keep the oven door closed with pans placed into the oven quickly and get that oven door closed without delay.
+Every time you open the oven door to peer at your creation, a lot of heat is released, and the oven will take up to 5 minutes to get back to temperature.

 Space and rotate

 Space multiple pans or baking dishes apart so that air can circulate freely.
 Your oven may have hot spots (you checked with an oven thermometer, right?), so rotate the pans from front to back halfway through baking.